 A small engagement occurred in the county on July 25, 1862, when a Federal foraging party fired on Confederate cavalry pickets at Clinton Ferry.
 Confederate forces moved quickly to establish control of the area.
 An East Tennessee correspondent for the Atlanta Intelligencer reported, "The number of [Confederate] troops gathering here renders this a place of some interest ... situated on the Clinch river, twenty miles north of Knoxville. ...
 Cooking utensils, baggage and tents, have been given up, and large supplies of ammunition are being collected.
 There are no armed enemies near

 Lower right box

 Location.
 36° 12.728′ N, 84° 4.378′ W. Marker is in Norris, Tennessee, in Anderson County.
 Marker is on Norris Freeway (U.S. 441) 0.1 miles south of Clear Creek Road, on the left when traveling south.
-Touch for map.
-Marker is in the parking lot of the Lenoir Museum.
+Marker is in the Touch for map.
 Marker is at or near this postal address: 2121 Norris Freeway, Norris TN 37828, United States of America.
+Touch for directions.